-In today’s world, everything becomes increasingly connected.
+In today’s world, everything is increasingly connected.
 Smartphones connect us to the rest of the world like never before.
 Our doorbells, TVs, and even water kettles are “smart” and can connect to the internet.
 Our voice assistants turn on the lights and give us the latest news update every morning.

 Connected cars come with this built-in modem right from the factory, but you might have to activate it by signing up for your car manufacturer’s mobile app.
 Jump to the last section, “Is my car connected?” to learn more about this.

 Vehicles connect to the internet so that your phone and other apps and services can easily communicate with it.
 Each car manufacturer offers a mobile app that allows vehicle owners to check the location of their car, lock and unlock it, preheat the car, and get notified when they run low on gas—all directly from their phone.

 Every year, there are more and more connected cars on the road both in the U.S. and globally.
 In the United States, 80% of all vehicles sold today are connected, and this number is growing.
 While there are 67 million connected cars on the road in the United States today, this number is expected to reach 116 million within the next five years.
 Undoubtedly, the connected car market is growing, and automakers as well as other mobility companies are rushing to make use of this opportunity.

 So, how do you know whether your car is connected?
-If you have a connected vehicle, your car manufacturer offers you access to their connected services app.
+If you have a connected vehicle, your car manufacturer will offer you access to their connected services app.
 A connected services app is a mobile app that allows you to locate and unlock your vehicle from your phone, preheat the battery, and more.
-Each car brand offers its own connected services app.
-For example, Ford’s app is called FordPass, Chevrolet’s is called myChevrolet, and Jeep’s is called Uconnect.
-Even if you don’t have your car brand’s app downloaded on your phone, your vehicle might still be connected.
-Head to connectyourcar.com for a step-by-step guide to determine whether your car is eligible and set up your connected car account.
-If your car brand is not included on connectyoucar.com, check your car brand’s website or call them to ask whether your car is eligible.